Best open source analytics tools. An honest roundup.

 Where smolanalytics fits, and where it does not

-smolanalytics is a single MIT-licensed Go binary, stdlib only, roughly 7 bytes per event, with no Kafka, ClickHouse, or Postgres to run beside it.
+smolanalytics is the one commercial tool on this page: paid, managed, with nothing for you to run, no Kafka, ClickHouse, or Postgres.
 From one snippet you get web analytics (visitors, referrers, UTM) and product analytics (funnels, retention, paths, cohorts), plus a verdict that tells you what to fix on the dashboard and in a morning brief.
+The anti-lock-in story is portability, not source code: each project runs on its own isolated instance, nothing phones home, and your data exports in one file any time.

 The wedge is the ask surface.
-You ask in plain English from a dashboard bar, or from your own Cursor or Claude over MCP (47 tools, 13 prompts), and the answer is computed from the same deterministic reports the dashboard renders, never generated by an LLM.
-A CI agreement test fails the build if the editor's answer ever differs from the dashboard's, so a number can't be hallucinated.
+You ask in plain English from a dashboard bar, or from your own Cursor or Claude over MCP (97 tools, 15 prompts), and the answer is computed from the same deterministic reports the dashboard renders, never generated by an LLM.
 You bring your own AI model, so the AI part is free.
-It has a cookieless mode with no consent banner, and importers from PostHog, Umami, CSV, and JSONL so switching is a copy, not a rebuild.
+It has a cookieless mode with no consent banner, and importers from PostHog, Mixpanel, Amplitude, Umami, CSV, and JSONL so switching is a copy, not a rebuild.

-The honest limit: it deliberately does not do session replay, feature flags, experiments, heatmaps, or surveys.
-If those are central to how you work, PostHog is the better fit and this page says so plainly.
+The honest limit: it ships feature flags, A/B experiments, heatmaps, surveys, and an event-based session inspector, but not pixel-perfect DOM session replay, the video-style recording of a real DOM.
+If that DOM recording is central to how you work, PostHog is the better fit and this page says so plainly.
 It is also a young project built by one person.
 Pick smolanalytics when what you want is a straight, ownable, trustworthy answer on what to fix, cheaply.